craftcms/cms/docs/templating/craft.config.md

 # `craft.config`

-{intro} You can access your config settings from your templates with `craft.config`.
+You can access your config settings from your templates with `craft.config`.

 ## Properties